-Master carver Luke Marston created a 14-foot bronze sculpture for Stanley Park, commemorating the adventures of Portuguese Joe and his Coast Salish family.
+Master Carver Ts’uts’umutlhw Luke Marston created a 14-foot bronze sculpture for Stanley Park, commemorating the adventures of Portuguese Joe and his Coast Salish family.

-Luke Marston’s sculpture, Shore to Shore, stands at the site of his family’s ancestral village site X̲wáýx̲way, and celebrates Portuguese adventurer Joe Silvey (“Portuguese Joe”) as well as his first and second Coast Salish wives, Khaltinaht and Kwatleemaat.
+Watch the documentary. →Luke’s sculpture, Shore to Shore, stands at the site of Papiyek (Brockton Point), and celebrates Portuguese adventurer Joe Silvey (“Portuguese Joe”) as well as his Coast Salish first wife Pkhaltinaht and second wife Kwatleemaat.
 The artist Luke Marston is the great-great-grandson of Portuguese Joe and Kwatleemaat.

 Joe Silvey was born and raised on Portugal’s Altantic Azores Islands, though after several adventures, Joe found himself on the Pacific, and an early pioneer of Vancouver’s Gastown.